The-Sycorax/DenaroWalletClient/README.md

         ---

         #### `decryptwallet filter`
         **Overview**: The `decryptwallet filter` sub-command is basically the same as using `decryptwallet -filter` but in this case `-address` and `-field` are two separate options.
-This is a positional argument, and should come directly after the other options provided for `decryptwallet`.
+This sub-command should come directly after the other options that have been provided for `decryptwallet`.
+Wallet entries can also be filtered based on origin (See `-show` option for more details).

         <details>
         <summary>Usage:</summary>